aferg44/csc1254-sp2016/info/faq.rst

 Q: Why don't you cover C++ concept X (or use <array>, etc.)?

-A: One reason is to focus on algorithmics; the programming language is a vehicle for learning about data structures and algorithms.
+A: To focus on algorithmics; the programming language is a vehicle for learning about data structures and algorithms.
 To put it succinctly, I teach programming with C++ rather than C++ with programming.
 Programming, as all students of computer science come to find, is the logical thought process of generating an unambiguous procedure to solve a problem.
 The particulars of the language are secondary to this process.

    I try to teach the language in such a way that the coding is similar to that of other languages.
 Instead of delving far into the specifics of the